electrode-io/fynpo/packages/fyn/README.md

 [![Coverage Status][coveralls-image]][coveralls-url]
 [![Dependency Status][daviddm-image]][daviddm-url] [![devDependency Status][daviddm-dev-image]][daviddm-dev-url]

+**fyn** makes your disk a npm registry.
+Code, publish, and test all your packages using local copies directly.

-`fyn` is a super fast node package manager with some unique features:
+It is a super fast node package manager with some unique features to improve productivity and efficiency:

 - enhanced [npm link] with [fynlocal mode](#fynlocal-mode)
 - efficient disk space usage with [central storage](#central-storage)
 - smaller `node_modules` with [guaranteed single copy of a package](#smaller-node_modules)
 - flexible dependencies lock by using a [lock time stamp](#locking-dependencies-by-time)
+- built-in support for maintaining a mono-repo project
 - and [more](#features)

 ![fyn demo][fyn-demo-gif]

-## Quick Start
+## Quick Start <!-- omit in toc -->

 Interested in giving it a quick test?
 Just install and run it on your project: